JTL-lab/Coeus/README.md

 pipx install poetry
 ```

-To then install all project dependencies, within the Coeus repository run:
+To then install all project dependencies, within the Coeus repository, run:
 ```
 poetry install
 ```